 Increased state costs to repay bonds estimated at about $260 million per year over the next roughly 30 years.

 I supportYES on Proposition 14 to continue funding for stem cell research, treatments and cures in California.
-You may list me publicly as a member of Californians for Stem Cell Research, Treatments, and Cures, a growing movement of passionate individuals and organizations from across California who support the initiative to accelerate development of treatments and cures for life-threatening diseases and conditions.
+You may list me publicly as a member of YES on 14: Californians for Stem Cell Research, Treatments, and Cures, a growing movement of passionate individuals and organizations from across California who support the initiative to accelerate development of treatments and cures for life-threatening diseases and conditions.

 By providing your cell phone number you consent to receive periodic text updates.
 Reply STOP to cancel at any time.
 Message and data rates may apply.